SumiSastri/dev-blogs/docs/github-repo-management/part2-creating-updating-merging-branches.md

 It does benefit you greatly to understand the structure around which Git is built and how it tracks version changes.

+The section in [docs on branch management](https://git-scm.com/book/en/v2/Git-Branching-Branch-Management) is a the best resource if you get stuck.

 ## GitHeads and the Merkle tree

 A basic concept to get right is, that all commits in a Git branch are part of a Merkle tree.